jdh4/tigergpu_visualization/README.md

 Active GPUs/Idle GPUs/No Info = 60.8%/38.0%/1.2%
 ```

 The code produces the line above assuming that all the GPUs are online.
-Tiger has 320 GPUs, Della-GPU 40 and Traverse 184.
+Della has 320 GPUs and Traverse 184.
 "No Info" correponds to down nodes and cases where vigilant fails to produce data.

 ### Notes

 For `jdh4`, `checkgpu` is not developed in `/tigress/jdh4/python-devel/`.
-To get checkgpu on della, tiger and traverse:
+To get checkgpu on della and traverse:

 ```
 wget https://raw.githubusercontent.com/jdh4/tigergpu_visualization/master/checkgpu